khambsimp/bioblog/README.md

 # Bioblog
-This README describes some areas ongoing Biological Research where it is possible that discrete mathematics applied to the formulation and categorization of tissue is beneficial.
-Blog initiation for our blog on Open Source application of Biological Research Devices.
-These could be based on Nuclear Magnetic Resonance, X-Ray, Computed Tomography or even Ultrasound.
+This README describes areas of ongoing Biological Research where applied discrete mathematics is beneficial to the formulation and categorization of tissue.
+ Bioblog Blog was initiated as an Open Source store for Applied Biological Research.
+The intent beingthis research could influencethe These could be based on Nuclear Magnetic Resonance, X-Ray, Computed Tomography or even Ultrasound.

 In each application mentioned previously it is apparent that there are Discrete